The majority of people who saw The Lion King for the first time probably didn't expect Scar to succeed at killing Mufasa so easily.

 In fact the original script DID have the alien kill Ripley, then do the log entry in her voice.
 The producers nixed this idea, a case of Executive Meddling done right.

 Aliens.
 Practically everyone dies, most in the initial catastrophic engagement with the aliens.
 Of the sixteen characters on LV-426 only four make it to the end credits, and two of them are seriously injured (one of whom, an android, is in bits).

 Alien³.
 The survivors of the previous film, after fighting through all of Aliens and surviving, all die right in the beginning, except for Ripley.
 The prisoners are all killed one by one, with a lot of them completely unexpected.
 Clemens, the only sympathetic and interesting character in the film is among them.
 Ripley herself even dies at the end.

-In Ju-on, and its remake series The Grudge, anyone can be killed by Kayako at any moment.
-Even her beloved crush from her college days is no exception.
+In Ju-on, and its remake series The Grudge, anyone can be killed by the ghosts at any moment.
+Even the ghost's beloved crush from her college days is no exception.

 The only characters not killed by Kayako (in the Ju-on series, at least) is her crush's wife and unborn son; they were killed by Kayako's deranged husband.